No Desire For Alcohol, Is That even Possible?

 "Meh, like ok, that's not me anymore, that's not what I do now" They're nothing to be scared of or to get frightened about, often they are just old "neural stubs" in the brain that are queued when the conditions are right and they pop up.
 Just like an annoying pop-up on a web page they are examined, dealt with and closed off.

 The way through to this point has been educating myself, reading "quitlit" (quit literature), listening to podcasts, working on my subconscious and conscious thoughts and beliefs around alcohol.
 Understanding that my old nemesis does not hold any benefits for me whatsoever!
 That our relationship was at its core toxic to my mental, physical, emotional and spiritual health.
 It does take work, it's not a "one and done" process.
 Annie Grace's book "This Naked Mind" has been the how to, I read it about five times (takes me a while to get the message lol) on the bus to and from work.
 I did a lot of the exercises and even did some journaling to get my thoughts and beliefs on paper where they could be viewed, reviewed and changed.
 I made a list with what I thought were the good things about alcohol on one side and what I thought all the bad things were on the other side.
 The bad side had a lot more entries.
 It was useful to see on paper what my conscious beliefs about alcohol were.
-The more difficult ones were those that I could not see, things relating to me, personally.
-I needed alcohol to fit in, to be liked, to help me connect with others.
-All not true to me now, but they were then.
-In fact I originally picked the book up with a view to moderating my drinking, to control it, the thought of giving up again altogether wasn't on my radar.
-Somewhere along the way I switched!
+The more difficult beliefs were the ones I couldn't see.
+That I needed alcohol to fit in, to be liked, to connect with others.
+None of that is true for me now, but it was then.
+Somewhere along the way that shifted.

 Comments